 This paper has shown how economic incentives may be stronger than ethno-religious ties when cooperation promises to enlarge massively the bargaining set between Muslim and Christian ethnic groups.
-In Sudan, political Islam and the Sharia Law were used for a while as a way to mobilize the different Muslim groups for a long-lasting ethnic cleansing campaign in the south.
+In Sudan, political Islam and the Sharia Law were used for a while to mobilize the different Muslim groups for a long-lasting ethnic cleansing campaign in the south.
 The African Muslims from Darfur fought loyally alongside the Arab Muslims for about fifteen years.
 This coalition perpetrated massive human rights violations until the oil started to flow thanks to the decisive intervention of the Chinese, who quickly built the pipeline across the whole country up to Port Sudan and the Red Sea.
 It then became clear that the government in Khartoum was unable to protect the pipeline against the southern rebels' attacks, so that the latter had to be included in the ruling coalition.
 This occurred quite quickly, as the leaders of the two sides managed to negotiate a peace agreement in which economic arrangements took pride of place while ancient hatred and the memories of past bloodshed were brushed aside.
 Furthermore, Khartoum's former allies in the Jihad had now lost their importance, as their homeland was lying too far away from the pipeline to represent a credible threat.
-The violence of ethnic cleansing then turned against them, as Khartoum's government made them prey to the Janjaweed from the Arab Baqqara tribe and their subtribes.
+The violence of ethnic cleansing then turned against them, as Khartoum's government made them prey to the Janjaweed from the Arab Baqqara tribe and their sub-tribes.
 The memories of the joint Jihad waged against the southern Christians faded quickly, as the surviving Darfuris started to flock up in refugee camps, having lost their homeland to the Baqqara for ever.
 The timing of events was different in Chad as the US oil companies managed to hold out more credibly with the backing of the World Bank.
-Things moved pretty fast when Idriss Déby took over, as his strategy to cooperate with the southerners and to cut his ties with the other Muslim group from the north was clear from the start.
+Things moved fast when Idriss Déby took over, as his strategy to cooperate with the southerners and to cut his ties with the other Muslim group from the north was clear from the start.
 However, the oil reserves present in Chad were certainly not as attractive as the southern Sudan's oil deposits and Déby had to be more accommodating to the foreign oil companies' demands.

-Still, the result of this historical process is the same in Chad and Sudan, where oil is flowing, benefiting mainly a coalition that formed across the "civilization fault line", uniting Christians and Muslims, African farmers and nomadic herdsmen, Arabs and black Africans.
+Still, the result of this historical process is the same in Chad and Sudan, where oil is flowing, benefiting mainly a coalition that formed across the "civilization fault line", uniting Christians and Muslims, African farmers and nomadic herdsmen, Arabs, and black Africans.
 In Sudan, Jihad turned out to be just an ideological instrument for conquering the land of the oil-owners, and it was discarded when cooperation was needed to keep the pipeline secure.
+Unfortunately, the flipping time was uselessly delayed by Western oil companies that controlled the oil fields but failed to tip the balance in favor of the rebels by building the pipeline and starting extraction.
+This was done under the strong pressure of the Western civil societies, who sticked to shortsighted deontological ethics and failed to see through the strategic path that could have saved thousands of lives.
+This puts up a challenge to political economists whose job is to enlighten the civil society in democratic countries.